-The Danish Technological Institute Nano- and Microtechnology is one of the few companies in Denmark who has a femtosecond laser.
+The Danish Technological Institute is one of few companies in Denmark with a femtosecond laser.
 The machine is unique in the way that it can process very thin material without causing thermal damages.

 New opportunities with “cold” processing

 The disadvantage of laser processing is the excretion of heat during the process.
-This makes it difficult to process very thin products because thin products are easily damaged when the surrounding material absorbs the heat - an issue that can be avoided with femtosecond laser processing.
+This can make it difficult to process very thin products, as they are easily damaged when the surrounding material absorbs the heat - an issue that can be avoided with femtosecond laser processing.

-The femtosecond laser releases a laser beam with ultrashort pulses on 150 femtoseconds.
-This means that the pulse is 45 micrometers, which is as long as a width of a hair.
+The femtosecond laser releases a laser beam with ultrashort pulses of 150 femtoseconds.
+This means that the pulse is 45 micrometers, which is smaller than the width of a hair.
 The ultrashort pulse implies that the energy from the laser does not spread out into the material.
-Therefore, the process is “cold” which makes it possible to proces thin materials without causing thermal damages.
+Therefore, the process is “cold” which makes it possible to process thin materials without causing thermal damages.

 The femtosecond laser is competing with other types of lasers that are usually cheaper because of price and time of processing.
-But other lasers cannot always deliver the right quality.
+But other lasers are not always able to deliver the best quality.
 In those cases, the femtosecond laser is the right choice.
 The laser is a good and all-round tool for prototyping.
-It can process almost all materials such as plastic, metal and ceramic.
-The process works on products thinner than a few micrometers, for example thin polymer foils.
+It can process almost all materials such as plastic, metal and ceramics.
+The process also works on products thinner than a few micrometers, for example thin polymer foils.